-- (g) standards and technical procedures applicable to water systems; - (h) standards and technical procedures applicable to solid waste disposal; - (i) for a drainfield serving one lot in a subdivision, adequate evidence that the drainfield mixing zone is located wholly within the boundaries of the lot on which the drainfield is located or that an easement for the drainfield mixing zone outside the boundaries of the lot has been obtained; - (j) for a drainfield serving more than one lot in a subdivision, adequate evidence that the drainfield mixing zone is located wholly within the boundaries of the subdivision on which the drainfield is located or that an easement for the drainfield mixing zone outside the boundaries of the subdivision has been obtained; - $\frac{(i)}{(k)}$ criteria for granting waivers and deviations from the standards and technical procedures adopted under subsections (6)(e) through $\frac{(6)}{(h)}$ (6)(j); - (j)(1) evidence to establish that, if a public water supply system or a public sewage system is proposed, provision has been made for the system and, if others methods of water supply or sewage disposal are proposed, evidence that the systems will comply with state and local laws and regulations that are in effect at the time of submission of the preliminary or final plan or plat; and - $\frac{(k)}{(1)}$ evidence to demonstrate that appropriate easements, covenants, agreements, and management entities have been established to ensure the protection of human health and state waters and to ensure the long-term operation and maintenance of water supply, storm water drainage, and sewage disposal facilities.
+- As of: September 9, 2010 (3:25pm) - (g) standards and technical procedures applicable to water systems; - (h) standards and technical procedures applicable to solid waste disposal; - (i) adequate evidence that a drainfield mixing zone is located wholly within the boundaries of the proposed subdivision where the drainfield is located or that an easement has been obtained to place the drainfield mixing zone outside the boundaries of the proposed subdivision where the drainfield is located.
+Except for 76-3-207(1)(b), this subsection does not apply to the divisions provided for in 76-3-207. - $\frac{(i)(j)}{(j)}$ criteria for granting waivers and deviations from the standards and technical procedures adopted under subsections (6)(e) through $\frac{(6)(h)}{(6)(i)}$; - (j)(k) evidence to establish that, if a public water supply system or a public sewage system is proposed, provision has been made for the system and, if others methods of water supply or sewage disposal are proposed, evidence that the systems will comply with state and local laws and regulations that are in effect at the time of submission of the preliminary or final plan or plat; and - (k)(1) evidence to demonstrate that appropriate easements, covenants, agreements, and management entities have been established to ensure the protection of human health and state waters and to ensure the long-term operation and maintenance of water supply, storm water drainage, and sewage disposal facilities.

 - (7) If the reviewing authority is a local department or board of health, it shall notify the department of its recommendation for approval or disapproval of the subdivision not later than 50 days from its receipt of the subdivision application.
 The department shall make a final decision on the subdivision within 10 days after receiving the recommendation of the local reviewing authority, but not later than 60 days after the submission of a complete application, as provided in 76-4-125. - (8) Review and certification or denial of certification that a division of land is not subject to sanitary restrictions under this part may occur only under those rules in effect when a complete application is submitted to the reviewing authority, except that in cases in which current rules would preclude the use for which the lot was originally intended, the applicable requirements in effect at the time the lot was recorded must be applied.
 In the absence of specific requirements, minimum standards necessary to protect public health and water quality apply. - (9) The reviewing authority may not deny or condition a certificate of subdivision approval under this part unless it provides a written statement to the applicant detailing the circumstances of the denial or condition imposition.
-The statement must include:

-- (a) the reason for the denial or condition imposition; - (b) the evidence that justifies the denial or condition imposition; and - (c) information regarding the appeal process for the denial or condition imposition. - (10) The department may adopt rules that provide technical details and clarification regarding the water and sanitation information required to be submitted under 76-3-622."
+The statement must include: - (a) the reason for the denial or condition imposition; - (b) the evidence that justifies the denial or condition imposition; and

+(c) information regarding the appeal process for the denial or condition imposition.

+(10) The department may adopt rules that provide technical details and clarification regarding the water and sanitation information required to be submitted under 76-3-622."

-{Internal References to 76-4-104: 76-3-504x 76-3-622x 76-3-622x 76-4-102x 76-4-105x 76-4-108x}
+{Internal References to 76-4-104:

+76-3-504x 76-3-622x 76-3-622x 76-3-622x

+76-4-102x 76-4-105x 76-4-108x